Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: Introduction

-Here, we demonstrate TOMCAT (TOMographic Circuit Analysis Tool), a compact X-ray CT system capable of achieving nanoscale spatial resolution and elemental sensitivity in 3-dimensions.
-TOMCAT is governed by a different set of limitations than conventional approaches to X-ray nanotomography, allowing it to image nanoscale features without the use of X-ray focusing optics, while preserving large area planar samples, and with information regarding the elemental composition of samples.
-TOMCAT combines the electron beam of a scanning electron microscope (SEM) with a transition-edge sensor (TES) X-ray spectrometer (Fig. \ref{fig:overview}A-B).
+Here, we demonstrate MINT (Microscope for Integrated circuit NanoTomography), a compact X-ray CT system capable of achieving nanoscale spatial resolution and elemental sensitivity in 3-dimensions.
+MINT is governed by a different set of limitations than conventional approaches to X-ray nanotomography, allowing it to image nanoscale features without the use of X-ray focusing optics, while preserving large area planar samples, and with information regarding the elemental composition of samples.
+MINT combines the electron beam of a scanning electron microscope (SEM) with a transition-edge sensor (TES) X-ray spectrometer (Fig. \ref{fig:overview}A-B).
 A highly focused electron beam incident on a thin-film metal target generates X-rays, which are attenuated by the sample and detected by the TES spectrometer (Fig. \ref{fig:overview}C).
 This results in an instrument with a nanoscale X-ray spot size, efficient and energy-resolved X-ray detection, and system geometry enabling high magnification.
 Electron beam spots can routinely be focused to the nanometer scale, enabling a nanoscale X-ray generation volume within the thin-film target.
 The X-rays generated in this nanoscale spot consist of both characteristic fluorescence lines at a specific energy and a broadband bremsstrahlung background.
-Additional bremsstrahlung will be generated from other layers in the sample stack with a more diffuse spot size.
+Additional bremsstrahlung will be generated from other layers in the sample stack with a more diffuse spot size, due to electrons which are not stopped in the target and produce X-rays in subsequent layers.
 To maintain nanoscale spatial resolution, only photons generated in the nanoscale spot size in the metal target layer should be used for tomographic reconstruction.
 Therefore, an energy-resolving X-ray detector is required to distinguish characteristic target X-rays from background photons generated elsewhere in the sample.
-TOMCAT utilizes a TES spectrometer for X-ray detection, which consists of hundreds of superconducting microcalorimeter TES pixels.
-A TES microcalorimeter pixel is an efficient single-photon counting detector operated at cryogenic temperatures, capable of extremely high energy resolving power and detection across a broadband energy range with high precision.\supercite{ullom_review_2015} Each TES pixel can thus isolate characteristic X-rays generated in the target layer with high signal-to-noise, ensuring that only X-rays generated in the nanoscale target generation volume are used for tomographic reconstruction.
+MINT utilizes a TES spectrometer for X-ray detection, which consists of hundreds of superconducting microcalorimeter TES pixels.\supercite{Doriese_TES_beamline_2017} A TES microcalorimeter pixel is an efficient single-photon counting detector operated at cryogenic temperatures, capable of extremely high energy resolving power and detection across a broadband energy range with high precision.\supercite{ullom_review_2015} Each TES pixel can thus isolate characteristic X-rays generated in the target layer with high signal-to-noise, ensuring that only X-rays generated in the nanoscale target generation volume are used for tomographic reconstruction.
 Energy resolved detection also enables energy binning in reconstructions, which can enable elemental specificity and can improve the final image contrast.\supercite{McCollough_dualCT_2015, Shikhaliev_dualCT_2008} The use of a thin-film metal target also allows the target layer to be deposited directly onto the sample, which generates the X-ray source within micrometers of the sample.
-This allows for high geometric magnification while keeping the detector relatively close to the source, improving the X-ray flux at the detector plane.
-This combination of a highly focused electron beam, thin-film metal target, efficient, energy-resolved X-ray detection, and high geometric magnification enables nanoscale 3-dimensional imaging in a compact instrument.
-The total footprint of TOMCAT is 1.65~m $\times$ 1.30~m and it is 2.00~m tall at its highest point, compact enough to operate in most standard laboratory spaces.
+This allows for high geometric magnification while keeping the detector relatively close to the source, improving the solid angle coverage and X-ray flux at the detector plane.
+This combination of a highly focused electron beam, thin-film metal target, efficient, energy-resolved X-ray detection, and high geometric magnification enables nanoscale three-dimensional imaging in a compact instrument.
+The total footprint of MINT is 1.65~m $\times$ 1.30~m and it is 2.00~m tall at its highest point, compact enough to operate in most standard laboratory spaces.
+This approach to laboratory X-ray tomography provides an alternative method for nanoscale imaging with a promising path forward.